wrestling-with-johners/website-source/content/podcasts/scottish-wrestling-network/videos/2025-11-22-WrestleMonia from The Voodoo Rooms in Edinburgh raising money for Movember.markdown

 ---
 layout: post
-title: "WrestleMo-nia! from The Voodoo Rooms in Edinburgh raising money for Mo-vember"
+title: "WrestleMo-nia! from The Voodoo Rooms in Edinburgh raising money for Movember"
 date: 2025-11-22
 categories: scottish-wrestling-network videos
 author: scottish-wrestling-network